suryajefferson/Python-Job-Analysis-Project/README.md

 - **git & gitHub**: i used these for managing changes to my code and sharing my work, which helped with collaboration and tracking progress.
 # Analysis
 ## 1
+### Exploratory Data Analysis
+- need to fill the data here
 ## 2
 ### Are monthly job posting trends different globally compared to India?

 - analyzing and visualizing job postings data to compare the trends of job postings over the months for a global dataset and for India specifically.
 The goal is to understand how the job postings fluctuate throughout the year on a global scale versus in India.

 [**Click Here for Line to Line Approach**](/Project/2%20Monthly%20Job%20Posting%20Trends%20Global%20vs.%20India.ipynb)
 ### Methodology
 <details>